FindArticles FindArticles

 Table of Contents

-• Can Meta really spend $600B by 2028?
+• Can Meta really blow $600B by 2028?

-• Power, permits, and public pushback
+• Power, permits and public pushback

 • Why this moment matters

-Can Meta really spend $600B by 2028?
+Can Meta really blow $600B by 2028?

-The AI spending race among tech giants
+The AI race to spend among big tech

-Power, permits, and public pushback
+Power, permits and public pushback

 Why this moment matters